 Staff report predicted levels at regular intervals through the year.
 These are available for parents to view electronically.
 All year groups also have at least one parents’ evening a year where you can meet with your child’s subject teachers.
-As parents, you will also have access to SIMS parent App where you can see your child’s behaviour points, merits, detentions and punctuality.
-Show my Homework is also available for parents to interact with their child and support at home.
+As parents, you will also have access to the SIMS Parent App where you can see your child’s behaviour points, merits, detentions and punctuality.
+Show My Homework is also available for parents to interact with their child and support at home.
 Staff may also contact you via telephone or email should they have specific concerns or praise they want to share with you.

 What happens if my child receives a detention?

 Detentions can be given for poor behaviour, failure to hand in homework, failure to complete classwork, not following instructions, truanting lessons or lateness.
 Detentions may be set at break, lunch or after school.
 For detentions of 20 minutes or less we will not inform you in advance.
-For longer detentions you will have notice via intouch.
+For longer detentions you will have notice via Intouch.
 Detentions will be logged on SIMS.
 Failure to attend a detention may result in a longer one or an escalated sanction.

 What equipment will my child need?

 All students are expected to have a pencil case containing at least two blue or black pens, a pencil, a rubber and a ruler.
 Other pieces of equipment which would be beneficial are a calculator, highlighters and a glue stick.
 Students will also be responsible for remembering to bring in the correct exercise books for their subjects each day as well as their PE kit and any ingredients they may need for catering.

 What is the EBacc?